The Road Less Traveled

 June 24 - July 11, 2018 // 18 Days

-On our 18-day service learning program for teens in Italy, we expand our cooking and language skills while exploring one of the most culturally rich, naturally beautiful, and welcoming countries in Europe.
+On our 18-day student travel and service learning program in Italy, we expand our cooking and language skills while exploring one of the most culturally rich, naturally beautiful, and welcoming countries in Europe.

 With miles and miles of breathtaking trails, Cinque Terre’s five towns stretch along the Mediterranean Sea, known as the Italian Riviera.
 Pure Italy.